ryanrestine/HackTheBox_WriteUps/linux_machines/writeup_notes.md

 writeup
 ```

 Nice that worked!
-You can see above I set the SUID bit on bash (something only the root user could do), and when I started a new SSH session the root cronjob executed the script and I was able to drop into a root shell.
+You can see above `run-parts` will SUID bit on bash (something only the root user could do), and when I started a new SSH session the root cronjob executed the script and I was able to drop into a root shell.

 ![writeup_root_flag.png](../assets/writeup_assets/writeup_root_flag.png)